 Snorkeling, Island Hopping and Sight Seeing Activities

-Usually, the boatman would fetch their customers at the shores of white beach.
+Usually, the boatman would fetch their customers at the shores of White Beach.
 This time it is different.
 According to Marion, his boat is docked at his house.
 We checked out at white beach hotel carrying all our bags and things.
 It was agreed that after snorkeling, we would go straight to the Port of Puerto and go home.
 The idea was to save time.
-And since we would not be going back to white beach, we asked for some time to buy things to bring back home.
+And since we would not be going back to White Beach, we asked for some time to buy things to bring back home.
 That is if we make it back!
-We then hurried up to the stalls in white beach and bought almost anything we can afford.
-We grabbed t-shirts, necklaces, swimwear, a goggle and any thing worthwhile and within our budget.
+We then hurried up to the stalls on the beach and bought almost anything we can afford.
+We grabbed t-shirts, necklaces, swimwear, a goggle and anything worthwhile and within our budget.
 I bought several t-shirts with the Puerto Galera logo for my brother to bring back to the US.